Raymi306/python-tutorial-codeblocks/app/templates/10_first_steps.md

 ```

 Here, the spelling of print, parentheses after print, and quotation marks around 'Hello world' are all necessary for this code to work.
 The content inside of the quotation marks does not matter.
-Python also allows you to use single or double quotes, so long as the opening and closing quotation mark match.
+Python also allows you to use single or double quotes, so long as the opening and closing quotation marks match.

 In Python, key words and built-in functions are case sensitive and only have one correct spelling.
 `print` is an example of a built-in function, a tool provided in the language to perform a certain task; namely, printing text for the user of the program to read.